barrackmobamba69/barrackmobamba69/README.md

 I have a love-hate relationship with coding.
 Guess I'm the only one to have that lol.

 * 🌍  I'm based in Republic of Ireland
-* 🧠  I'm learning PyQt6 - sounddevice, and pyaudio
+* 🧠  I'm currently learning PyQt6 - sounddevice, and pyaudio

 <a href="https://www.github.com/barrackmobamba69" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/barrackmobamba69?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>